What to Do in Porto

 The Torre dos Clerigos, or Clerigos Tower, is part of the beautiful Baroque Igreja dos Clerigos.
 While the architecture is lovely, the real view is from the tower’s platform.

 Construction was completed in 1763 making the tower the tallest building in Porto.
 At 75 meters high, it is still impressively tall.
 To get the most spectacular 360° view of Porto, climb the 225 steps to the tower platform.
 Open until 11pm, you could go more multiple times and never have the same view twice.
 The city looks much different at dusk than it does at high noon.

 Climbing the tower is simply a must-do activity.
 But be aware, the staircase is pretty narrow so if you have mobility issues or don’t like tight spaces, this might not be for you.

 Where to Stay in Porto

 When staying in Porto, you have many options for accommodation.
 You can stay in hotels or something smaller like an apartment or flat rental.
-Here’s a look at some of our favorite places in the city:
+Here’s a look at some of our favourite places in the city:

 This hotel takes luxury to the next level.
 And as the best hotel in Porto, it is nothing less than what you would expect.
 With spectacular interior design in every room and the best views of the city and the Douro River, you’ll be glad you stayed.
 Relax in the spa, enjoy the location’s two Michelin Stars and take a dip in the pool.